unstoppabledomains/dev-docs/d-websites/connecting-a-dwebsite.md

 You can build your static website using any tool or platform, as long as its output meets these requirements.
 Here are a few options for creating your static site:

 * Static website generators such as [Mobirise](http://mobirise.com) and [GoHugo](https://gohugo.io)
-* Convert a Wordpress site to a static website with plugins like [Simply Static](https://wordpress.org/plugins/simply-static) or [WP2Static](https://wp2static.com) and saving for offline use.
+* Convert a Wordpress site to a static website with plugins like [Simply Static](https://wordpress.org/plugins/simply-static) or [WP2Static](https://wp2static.com) and save for offline use.

 * Build a website using [UD and IPFS Community templates](using-a-template.md)